kordless/boot2docker-ing/README.md

 superman:boot2docker-ing kord$
 ```

 That's about it!
-Do a pull request if you'd like more information included or find an error!
+Open an issue if find an error or do a pull request and add some stuff!

 Don't forget to signup for [GiantSwarm](https://giantswarm.io)!